(This page gives an overview of SEO for those looking to understand the subject – we can also provide a quote for your SEO Project.)

-Many people believe that the goal of SEO is to solely to achieve high ranking for keyword phrases in the major search engines.
+Many people believe that the goal of SEO is solely to achieve a high ranking for keyword phrases in the major search engines.
 Concentrating on this can produce results and many SEO companies concentrate on these numbers.

-At Scoosh we believe this is the wrong approach to take, when considering Search Engine Optimisation, your website and your business.
+We believe this is the wrong approach to take when considering Search Engine Optimisation for your website and your business.

 What is the true goal of SEO?